wp-plugins/my-optional-modules/readme.txt

 * Disables date based archives to avoid duplicate content.
 * Moves Javascript to the footer to decrease page load times.
 * Returns 5 keywords for the post in meta:keywords, based on most used words.
+* reWrite titles so that page content is clearer.

 = Tools: =
 * Database cleaner to mass-delete trashed/revisions/drafts, unapproved/trashed/spam comments, or unused tags and categories.